conan-io/docs/integrations/visual_studio.rst

-Thanks to the invaluable help of our community we manage to develop and maintain a free extension for Visual Studio in the Microsoft Marketplace, it is called Conan Extension for Visual Studio and provide an integration with Conan using the :ref:`Visual Studio generators <visualstudio_generator>`.
+Thanks to the invaluable help of our community we manage to develop and maintain a free extension for Visual Studio in the Microsoft Marketplace, it is called Conan Extension for Visual Studio and it provides an integration with Conan using the :ref:`Visual Studio generators <visualstudio_generator>`.

 .. image:: ../images/visual_studio/marketplace-header.png